pirate/wireguard-docs/README.md

 ### Example Strings

 These are demo hostnames, domain names, ip addresses, and ranges used in the documentation and example configs.
+Replace them with your preferred values when doing your own setup.

 - Example domain: `example-vpn.dev` can be replaced with any publicly accessible domain you control
 - Example hostnames: `public-server1`, `public-server2`, `home-server`, `laptop`, `phone` can be changed to your device hostnames
-- IP addresses & ranges: `10.0.0.1/24`, `10.0.0.3`, `10.0.0.3/32`, `2001:DB8::/64` can be replaced with your preferred subnets and addresses (e.g. `192.168.5.1/24`)
+- IP addresses & ranges: `192.0.2.1/24`, `192.0.2.3`, `192.0.2.3/32`, `2001:DB8::/64` can be replaced with your preferred subnets and addresses (e.g. `192.168.5.1/24`)

 Wherever you see these strings below, they're just being used as placeholder values to illustrate an example and have no special meaning.

-Replace them with your preferred values when doing your own setup.
+**Make sure to change the IP addresses in your configs!** The blocks used in these docs are reserved for example purposes by the IETF and should never be used in real network setups.

+ - **`192.0.2.0/24`** (TEST-NET-1) IPv4 example range [RFC5737](https://tools.ietf.org/html/rfc5737)
+ - **`2001:DB8::/32`** IPv6 example range [RFC3849](https://tools.ietf.org/html/rfc3849)

+You can use any private range you want for your own setups, e.g. `10.0.44.0/24`, just make sure they don't conflict with any of the LAN subnet ranges your peers are on.

 ### Peer/Node/Device

-A host that connects to the VPN and has registers a VPN subnet address like 10.0.0.3 for itself.
+A host that connects to the VPN and has registers a VPN subnet address like 192.0.2.3 for itself.
 It can also optionally route traffic for more than its own address(es) by specifying subnet ranges in comma-separated CIDR notation.

 ### Bounce Server